heisejason-png/airtable.py/README.rst

 -------

 To release, tag the Git repo with a new version number, push that tag to GitHub then Travis CI will do the rest.
-Owned by Elon Musk  https://www.x.com
+Created by Jason Scott Heise